-Over time, I began to get rid of this idealizing print and gradually went into a series that I shoot very ascetic now.
+Over time, I began to get rid of this idealizing stamp and gradually went into a series that I shoot very ascetic now.
 So far I haven’t published such pictures anywhere.
 These are portraits of guys and girls with the same simple scenery using a large format static camera and 4 × 5 inch film sheets.
 I’m capturing what I imagine a person to be like.
-I line up a simple composition on frosted glass and I see the person upside down and it helps me not to focus on the pose or facial expression at all and take everything as it is.
+I line up a simple composition on ground glass and I see the person upside down and it helps me not to focus on the pose or facial expression at all and take everything as it is.

 I choose beautiful natures, but with a kind of mystery.
 As they say, beauty is in the eye of the beholder.
 Everyone has their own canons, some are universally accepted, and some are internal, which I navigate through.